-Titanium minerals are in demand for their titanium dioxide (‘TiO2’) content.
+Titanium feedstocks (including titanium slag, ilmenite, rutile and leucoxene) are in demand for their titanium dioxide (TiO2) content.
 Ilmenite is the most abundant titanium bearing mineral (containing ~45-60% TiO2) while the scarcer rutile is at the other end of the titanium bearing spectrum (containing ~92-96% TiO2).

-Titanium dioxide can also be used to make pure titanium metal which has very high strength with relatively low weight and high corrosion resistance.
+The titanium slag produced by TTI can also be used in the production of titanium metal which has very high strength with relatively low weight and high corrosion resistance.
 These properties make it ideal for use in a wide variety of applications ranging from aeroplane components through to medical uses, such as hip replacements and reconstructive bone surgery.

 Pig iron varies in grade depending on its metallurgical composition.
 TTI produces high-purity pig iron (HPPI) which represents the high-quality end of the pig iron market.
 HPPI accounts for approximately 7.5% of the global pig iron market.
 TTI’s HPPI is suitable for specialist foundry uses and ductile castings to create products with high elasticity and tensile strength such as wind turbines and automotive parts.